 The Group's corporate objective is to maximise long-term shareholder value.
 In doing so, the Directors recognise that creating value is the reward for taking business risks.
 The Board's policy on risk management encompasses all significant business risks to the Group, including financial, operational and compliance risks, which could undermine the achievement of business objectives.
 Regular monitoring of risk and control processes, across headline risk areas and other business-specific risk areas, provides the basis for regular and exception reporting to management and the Board.
 The risk assessment and reporting criteria is designed to provide the Board with a consistent, group-wide perspective of the key risks.
-The reports to the Board, which are submitted at least every twelve months, include an assessment of the likelihood and impact of risks materialising, as well as risk mitigation initiatives and their effectiveness.
+The reports to the Board, which are submitted at least every 12 months, include an assessment of the likelihood and impact of risks materialising, as well as risk mitigation initiatives and their effectiveness.

-The Board has overall responsibility for the Group's approach to assessing risk and systems of internal control, and for monitoring their effectiveness.
-Due to the limitations that are inherent in any system of internal control, such a system is designed to manage rather than eliminate the risks of failure to achieve business objectives and provides only reasonable and not absolute assurance against material misstatement or loss.
-The Board considers risk assessment and control to be fundamental to achieving its corporate objectives within an acceptable risk/reward profile and confirms that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group and the effectiveness of related controls.
+The Board has overall responsibility for the Group's approach internal financial controls. to assessing risk and systems of internal control, and for monitoring their effectiveness.
+Due to the limitations that are This process, which operates in accordance with the FRC inherent in any system of internal control such a system is guidance, was maintained throughout the financial year, designed to manage rather than eliminate the risks of failure and has remained in place up to the date of the approval to achieve business objectives and provides only reasonable of these Financial Statements.
+The Board, via the Audit & and not absolute assurance against material misstatement Risk Committee, has reviewed the systems and processes in or loss.
+The Board considers risk assessment and control to be place in meetings with the Chief Financial Officer and external fundamental to achieving its corporate objectives within an auditors during 2018. acceptable risk/reward profile and confirms that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group and the effectiveness of related controls.

-The key features of the internal control system are described below:
+The key features of the internal control system are described here: